achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 inititaive cards and choose to act on the deuce instead of the higher cards, you get this benny.

-### The "screw me!" benny
+### The "screw me" benny
 If you roll double ones on a trait test, you can elect to take the failure and not use a benny to reroll.
 If you take the failure, you narrate the consequences and draw a benny.